001Chijioke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script to display the contents of a file
+A script to display the contents of two files